Playboy October 1990 Value Guide

 How to Identify Playboy October 1990?

-• Check for the presence of the original centerfold, which should be securely attached to the center staples.
+• Check for the presence of the original centerfold, which should be securely attached to the staples.

 History of Playboy October 1990